(Get 20% off all custom framing in our frame shop during January, February, and March — learn more here.)

 Most works on paper will require framing under glass for protection; using a decorative mat with the frame and glass is optional.
 (Matboard, with a cutout window, is laid over the art and prevents the glass from touching the surface of the artwork.)

 Prior to framing, the artwork on paper must be mounted on a rigid support.
 “Conservation” mounting is strongly recommended—which is what we do here at the Sivertson frame shop.
 We use acid-free corner pockets and acid-free adhesives with archival foam board.
-(No Scotch tape or cheap cardboard please!)
+(No Scotch tape or cheap cardboard is ever used in our frame shop!)

 Giclée prints at Sivertson are framed using a white museum mat (approximately 4 inches wide) behind UV-protected “Conservation Clear” glass.
 A 3/4-inch black wood frame finishes the package.
 This is a popular, classic style widely used by artists and in museums.
 It looks great with all decorating styles in both home and business settings.
 (By the way, all paper prints from Sivertson are high-quality giclée prints.)